phillipbarron/navigation-with-hooks/README.md

 ### Edit

-this all works but we're using JS to solve a problem that CSS can solve faster 🖕
+this all works but we're using JS to solve a problem that CSS can solve waaaay faster 🖕